Peter Bridgwater

 Peter Bridgwater (March 7, 1935 – June 21, 2005) was the first president of the San Jose Clash—later known as the San Jose Earthquakes—Major League Soccer franchise.

+A native of England, Bridgwater got his start in association football as a fundraiser and sponsor of Plymouth Argyle F.C.
+In 1981, former Argyle manager Tony Waiters hired Birdgwater as assistant general manager of the Vancouver Whitecaps of the North American Soccer League.
+Waiters departed following the 1982 season and Bridgwater replaced him as the team's president and general manager.
+He was forced to resign in 1983 after it was discovered he had lied on his resume.

-Prior to arriving in the Bay Area, Bridgwater was an executive of the Vancouver Whitecaps franchise in the North American Soccer League.
-He had been involved with professional soccer in San Jose since 1984, when he was named general manager of the NASL's San Jose Earthquakes.
+In 1984, Bridgwater was named general manager of the NASL's San Jose Earthquakes.
 Bridgwater purchased the Earthquakes later, but the NASL ceased operations in 1985.
 After the NASL went under, Bridgwater became a founder of the Western Soccer Alliance, which later became the USL First Division.
 Soccer America called him "one of the men most responsible for keeping professional outdoor soccer alive [in the U.S.] after the collapse of the North American Soccer League".
 Bridgwater was also a venue director for the 1994 FIFA World Cup at Stanford Stadium in Palo Alto, California.
 Two years after the World Cup, the MLS was launched; Bridgwater served as the Clash's first president.
 He remained the general manager through the 1998 season, and played a role in having San Jose host matches for the 1999 FIFA Women's World Cup.